- Home

 New food service establishments will need to complete the full plan review application.

 A mobile food unit is an operation where the food service establishment is movable.
-Mobile food units are supported by a commissary facility, which is a permitted food service establishment, to ensure food safety requirements are met.
 This includes food trucks, food cart vendors, and other mobile operations.
+All mobile units must have a commissary kitchen (unless they meet the exemption criteria in RCW 43.20.148), and commissary agreements need to be submitted annually.

 New mobile food units will need to complete the full mobile plan review application.
-Commissary agreements will need to be submitted.

 - Mobile Food Unit Plan Review Guide (PDF)